lucasnbsb/AwsCertNotes/Route53.md

 - Public Hosted Zones: Records on how to route on the public internet
 - Private Hosted Zones: Records on how to route traffic in one or more VPCs
   - lives inside the VPC
+  - can be associated with the VPC on another account
+    - accA owns hosted zone, accB owns VPC
+    - From accA create the association authorization
+    - from accB create the association
+    - delete the association authorization

 ### Record TTL